La Vuelta a España 2018

-- VIP access to 3 stage finishes and a stage village depart.
-This includes a private race viewing area at the finish with complimentary drinks and snacks.
-We will also have access to the podium for your own photo, plus a behind the scenes tour.
-We enter areas that are off bounds to most.
-We work with La Vuelta organisers to ensure your VIP experience is unique.
+- VIP access to STAGE FINISHES and a stage village DEPART.
+Including private race viewing area at finish line with complimentary drinks and tapas.
+We have access to the podium for photos, plus a behind the scenes tour.
+We enter areas that are off bounds to most and work with La Vuelta organisers ensuring your VIP experience is unique.

-- Ride the race route until the finish line on race day (we have access that the public will not have).
-Ride across the finish line with your special access pass - not many can do that - aside from Quintana of course!
+- Ride the race route crossing the finish line on race day (access that the public will not have).
+Cycling across the finish line with your special access pass - not many can do that - aside from Quintana of course!

-- Stay in some of the same hotels as the teams - meet the stars
+- Stay in some of the same hotels as the teams - your chance to see the stars

 - Our vans are accredited to drive the race route - jump in for a rest if required

-- Ride with experienced bi-lingual local guides, including the sub champion of Andalucia and a Vuelta a Espana Masters rider - we have been running Vuelta tours for 8 years
+- Ride with experienced bi-lingual local guides, including the sub champion of Andalucia and a Vuelta a Espana Masters rider - we have run Vuelta tours for 11 years

 - Complimentary full zip Cycling Country La Vuelta cycling jersey (choose your size when booking!) - bib shorts extra at 70 Euros.

-- Complimentary Cycling Country gifts, bags, water bottles, Vuelta tshirts and cycling caps
+- Complimentary Cycling Country gifts, bags, luggage tags, water bottles, Vuelta tshirts and cycling caps

 - Tour guide book of your route and official Vuelta race book (great souvenir)

 - Daily snacks and refreshments (protein bars, energy gels (NEW for 2018!), granola bars, fruit etc and drinks)

 - Activity Level

 - Pro wheelset uprades available - please ask.
-If you do bring your own bike, we recommend a triple or compact chainset.
+If you do bring your own bike, we recommend a compact or triple chainset.

 Quiet country and mountain roads.
-Rolling countryside with longer mountain passes.
+Rolling countryside with longer mountain passes and steeper ascents.

-You can bring your own road bike (we have facilities to collect and store bike boxes for the duration of the trip) or we can arrange good quality road bike hire:
+You can bring your own road bike (we have facilities to collect and store bike boxes for the duration of the trip if required) or we can arrange good quality road bike hire:

-4 leaders with full van support to pick up souvenirs, provide refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
-1 to 2 guides cycle with the group.
+5 staff members with full van support to provide support, refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
+1-2 guides or more cycle with the group.
 Mix of male and female guides.